mikeyparker/edgist/content/posts/cartographies-of-consciousness/index.md

 ---

 {{< waveseries part="2" >}}

+[The Wave That Wonders](/posts/the-wave-that-wonders) never truly left me as I pondered life and consciousness.
+As we continued our journey, I became acutely aware of how the places we visited subtly influenced my feelings.
+This reflection brought back memories of how deeply I had connected with places in the past.

+## When Places Speak

 Some places open you.
 Others close you.
-A rare few hum at a frequency that collapses something ancient into sudden clarity.
+A rare few hum at a frequency that collapses into sudden clarity.

 - Naples was interference.
 - Thessaloniki?
 Coherence.
 - Scotland—something remembered.
+- Newcastle: The Place That Doesn’t Hold

 I didn’t need a theory to feel it.
 I felt it in my breath.
 In the way my shoulders dropped in the silence that arrived when the inner static cleared.
 It was like being remembered by the land.